 - Spanish: Condurango.

-- Environment: Climbing plant of the Asclepiadaceae family, which sticks to the trunk of trees until reaching the top.
-It has oval or heart-shaped hairy leaves, light-green colored on its underside.
+- Environment: This is a climbing plant of the Asclepiadaceae family that sticks to the trunk of trees until reaching the top.
+It has oval or heart-shaped hairy leaves that are light green on the underside.

 - Parts of the plant used medicinally: The root and the bark of the stem.

-The root and bark of condurango contain an essential oil, resin, organic acids, gummy substances, and starch.
-Its most crucial active component is condurangin, a bitter glycoside.
+The root and bark of condurango contain essential oil, resin, organic acids, gummy substances, and starch.
+Condurangin, a bitter glycoside, is its most crucial active component.

 Condurango has appetizer, digestive, and antiemetic properties.
 Its use is recommended for bloated stomachs and slow digestion.
 It also eases stomach spasms and aches, although it must not be used before diagnosing the disorder’s cause.